Toto245/Toto245.github.io/README.md

 - Lp = Total Length
 - Lp/2 = Center of Mass
 - Jp = Moment of Inertia of the Center of Mass
+The first step in the preliminary analysis was to build our State Space model.
+From this we were able to build the equations of motion for the pendulum by correctly relating the reactions in the state space model.
+Once the Equations of motion were built, it proved challenging to correctly build the State Space Equations.

 Link: https://github.com/Toto245/Toto245.github.io/tree/main/PrelimCalc